sharife/goldenthread-v2/site/content/productions/reorient-festival-2026.md

           by **Sepehr Jafari** (Bay Area-based, Iran)\
           directed by **Torange Yeghiazarian**\
           dramaturgy by **Nakissa Etemad**
+        text: >-
-        text: "*Homing Pigeons & Co* follows two Iranian friends, one stuck in a police van in Tehran and the other in her bed in San Francisco, as they juggle overthrowing a dictatorship and shared custody of a pet fish."
+          *Homing Pigeons & Co* follows two Iranian friends, one stuck in a police van in Tehran and the other in her bed in San Francisco, as they juggle overthrowing a dictatorship and shared custody of a pet fish.

+          *C﻿ontent Advisory: Mention of hangings and beatings.*
         title: Homing Pigeons & Co
         itemstart: ""
         itemend: ""